Actually, you are an imposter

 - "Stop comparing yourself to others."
 I'm sure my interviewer isn't comparing me to other applicants.
 Because each one of us is a unique snowflake.
 Sheesh.

 - "Own your successes and praise you receive."
 Do I even need to say anything?
 I don't have any successes, and nobody praises me.

-In my opinion, these “solutions” only apply if you’re not actually an imposter.
-They don’t address the crux of IS: what if you actually are an imposter?
+In my opinion, these "solutions" only apply if you're not actually an imposter.
+They don't address the crux of imposter syndrome: what if you actually are an imposter?

 1. Performance distributions

-Instead of focusing on how we can “overcome” IS, let’s first consider why we experience it in the first place.
+Instead of focusing on how we can "overcome" imposter syndrome, let's first consider why we experience it in the first place.
 Then, maybe, we can actually overcome it.
 After all, you need to inspect your car before you can fix it.

-(Of course, I’m sure there are psychological factors that cause some people to experience IS more severely than others.
-But for now, I’d like to discuss a more quantitative explanation.)
+(Of course, I'm sure there are psychological factors that cause some people to experience imposter syndrome more severely than others.
+But for now, I'd like to discuss a more quantitative explanation.)